-We have reviewed the accompanying condensed consolidated statement of financial condition of Morgan Stanley and subsidiaries as of February 28, 2003, and the related condensed consolidated statements of income, comprehensive income and cash flows for the three-month periods ended February 28, 2003 and 2002.
+We have reviewed the accompanying condensed consolidated statement of financial condition of Morgan Stanley and subsidiaries as of May 31, 2003, and the related condensed consolidated statements of income and comprehensive income for the three-month and six-month periods ended May 31, 2003 and 2002, and condensed consolidated statements of cash flows for the six-month periods ended May 31, 2003 and 2002.
 These condensed consolidated financial statements are the responsibility of the management of Morgan Stanley.